 Having some sales problems?

 As a team embraces the inbound philosophy, it’s important to recognize opportunities to re-engineer processes around sales best practices.
-Many techniques once favored in old-fashioned outbound sales will make you look like a door-to-door vacuum salesman today.
+Many techniques that were once favored in traditional outbound sales will make you look like a door-to-door vacuum salesman or pyramid-scheme hawker today.

-To get the most from inbound, sales teams must work with cross-functional partners and build value for prospects before they become customers.
-Though this is the most customer-focused sales strategy, it can take some getting used to.
+To get the most from inbound methodologies, sales teams need to work with cross-functional partners and build value for prospects before they become customers—and then ensure that those customers continue to receive excellent service that gets them to reconvert again and again.
+Though this is the most customer-focused sales strategy, it can take some getting used to since it has challenges that are somewhat different from more antiquated sales techniques.

-With that in mind, we’ve developed this: A look at the most common sales problems from the inbound perspective.
-Here’s 25 of the top sales problems and how to resolve them.
+With that in mind, we wanted to take a look at some of the most common sales problems from the inbound perspective.
+Here are the top sales problems and how to resolve them.

-1. Problem: Long Sales Cycles Is Reducing Effectiveness.
+1. Problem: Long Sales Cycles Are Reducing Effectiveness.

 Solution